 If you think you might pay late, you might be better off setting up an automatic payment plan to at least make the minimum payments due each month.
 If your credit is still good, look to a 0% balance transfer offer to give yourself some relief on interest payments.

 Use a card with rotating cash-back bonus categories

 Some of the best cash-back credit cards offer up to 5% cash back in categories that rotate quarterly.
 This year, the fourth quarter categories for two of the most popular cards are sure to big a hit among cardholders.

 Through Dec.
-31, the Chase Freedom card will pay 5% cash back on purchases made at Walmart and select department stores up to $1,500, and the Discover it® Cash Back will pay 5% cash back on purchases made through Amazon.com and at Target, up to $1,500.
+31, the Chase Freedom card will pay 5% cash back on purchases made at Walmart and select department stores up to $1,500, and the Discover it® Cash Back will pay 5% cash back on purchases made through Amazon.com and at Target, up to $1,500 in purchases then 1% (activation required).
 If you already own one of these cards, it’s like getting a sweet discount every time you shop.

 In some cases, you might be able to save even more.
 With the Discover it® Cash Back, at the end of the first year of card ownership, Discover it® Cash Back will match dollar-for-dollar of all the cash back you’ve earned at the end of your first year.
 So, if you’ve earned $200 through your spending, you’ll get another $200 after your first anniversary.

 A sweet way to save

 For anyone who is expecting a deluge of little goblins knocking on their door, now is the time to stock up on candy.
 Those who do most of their household shopping at warehouse clubs or online can save big on sugary supplies by using the right rewards card.